-The biggest news in the MB universe is that our first full-length album is finally here!!!
-I Know What's Next...But You Won't Believe Me is available on iTunes, Google Play, and Amazon.
-You can also buy CD's here on our site, in addition to new t-shirts designed for this album, as well as all the old merch we've sold in the past.
+Our first full-length album is finally here!
+I Know What's Next...But You Won't Believe Me is available on iTunes, Google Play, Spotify and more.
+You can also buy physical CDs and new t-shirts on our store.

-Most Kickstarter rewards are on their way, and the rest will be out shortly.
-If you have any questions, feel free to reach out to us on facebook or email us at email@example.com.
+All Kickstarter rewards should have been received at this point - if you have any questions, feel free to reach out to us on facebook or email us at firstname.lastname@example.org.

 Beginnings are never easy.

-Three years after forming in a room where the only pieces of furniture were a piano bench and a drum throne, Manic Bloom is finding its voice.
+Eight years after forming in a room where the only pieces of furniture were a piano bench and a drum throne, Manic Bloom has found its voice.
 It wasn't the delusion of grandeur or the promise of fame that inspired the five members to let go of everything and pursue their musical ambitions.
 That isn't quite the style of Nashville, Tennessee's "Epic Melodic Rock" band.